Musaeus of Athens

-Musaeus of Athens (Μουσαῖος, Mousaios) was a legendary polymath, philosopher, historian, prophet, seer, priest, poet, and musician, said to have been the founder of priestly poetry in Attica.
+Musaeus of Athens (Μουσαῖος, Mousaios) was a legendary Greek polymath, philosopher, historian, prophet, seer, priest, poet, and musician, said to have been the founder of priestly poetry in Attica.
 He composed dedicatory and purificatory hymns and prose treatises, and oracular responses.

+Life

+A semimythological personage, to be classed with Olen, Orpheus, and Pamphus.
+He was regarded as the author of various poetical compositions, especially as connected with the mystic rites of Demeter at Eleusis, over which the legend represented him as presiding in the time of Heracles.